JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1989_04.md

 Inasmuch as there is no official URANTIA Brotherhood or Fourdation interpretation of the teachings of _The URANTIA Book_, the views expressed herein are based Wholly upon each author's understanding and personal religious experience.

-Copyright (2) 1989 by URANTLA Brotherhood Corporation.
+Copyright (2) 1989 by URANTIA Brotherhood Corporation.
 All rights reserved.
 Printed in U.S.A.
 It is a biological machine which can apparently observe itself, knows it is working, and at least to some extent, understands itself.
 In a lecture, Philosopher Seppo Pietila talked about brains, the creations of the mind, and pointed out that: there are 12-14 \times 10^{9} brain cells; there are about 7 \times 10^{11} RNA molecules in each cell.
 Thus, the total capacity of the brain is 10 trillion memory locations according to present knowledge.
 To make that clearer, it could be said that all the knowledge that has been uncovered on earth during the past 10,000 years could find space in the brain of a single human being, which brain was created by mind.
 “He has decreed the time and manner of the manifestation of all forms of energymatter.”
 (47.2) The central nervous system is an inconceivable computer; I understand that you can't buy a computer today which “no one” has designed or made!

 How about a single cell?
 There are about 100 quadrillion or 100 million billion cells in a human being.
 A cell is the smallest single particle holding all the characteristics of life (metabolism, growth ability, etc.).
 The number of genes in a cell is astronomical.
 The length of one human being's gene strip is 40 times the distance to the sun and back again.